Safeguarding the future through AMR research

 SUSTAIN is a collaboration between the Universities of Lincoln, Aberdeen, Queen’s Belfast and Strathclyde, and focuses on the application of Artificial Intelligence (AI) to sustainable agri-food.
 Funded by UKRI (with some contribution from the industry partner), proposals aim to engage industry partners in a PhD studentship focused on their specific business challenges, as well as interests of the wider intelligent sustainable agri-food community.
 The SUSTAIN Centre for Doctoral Training (CDT) empowers the next generation of AI scientists to invent, develop and deploy technologies, co-created with growers and agri-food practitioners.
 SUSTAIN facilitates meaningful partnerships between academics and industry, investing in stakeholder-driven innovation.

-View Website and here
+Full eligibility criteria: View Website and here

 Apply to join the Team